stormyseas13/DLVoiceManager/README.md

 I only spend time on this project to learn C#.
 So don't expect much.
 #### These are the things that I've changed so far:
 - I changed the name and version number to keep it separate from the REAL modded versions
-- 64-bit version (In my experience it's much faster than the 32-bit version)
+- 64-bit version (In my experience it's much faster and more responsive than the 32-bit version)
 - Cleaned up the project with the use of nuget packages
-- Updated componetes to latest versions e.g. .NET 4.8 Framework, objectlistview, SQLite.
+- Updated componetes to latest versions e.g. DotNET 4.8 Framework, objectlistview, SQLite.
 - Fixed so category and tags displays correctly with the new dlsite website.

 ### **All credit to the previous maker and modders.**